On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Examples

 and the well-posed variational principle under the Dirichlet boundary condition $\delta q(t_{2})=\delta q(t_{1})=0$ leads to an equation: $-\ddot{q}-q=0$.
 The solution is, of course, $q(t)=A{\text{exp}}(+it)+B{\text{exp}}(-it)$, where $A,B$ are integral constants that are determined by the boundary conditions.

-In this section, for this trivial system, we try to apply the two different methodologies, which are briefly mentioned in the section \ref{Sec02:03}, to introduce the well-defined variational principle without any counter-term.
-That is, (i).
-The methodology introduced by Sato, Sugano, Ohta, and Kimura \cite{SatoSuganoOhtaKimura1989,SatoSuganoOhtaKimura1989-2}, say {\it{"SSOK method"}}, and (ii).
-The methodology introduced by Pons \cite{Pons1989}, say {\it{"Pons method"}}, the both methodology are based on \cite{Ostrogradsky1850,Woodard2015,Dirac1950,Dirac1958}.
-The former method is already applied in the section \ref{Sec02:03} and the latter method is explained briefly in the section \ref{Sec03:03}.
+In this section, for this trivial system, we try to apply the two different methodologies which are briefly mentioned in Sect.~\ref{Sec02:03}, to introduce the well-defined variational principle without any counter-term.
+That is, (i) the methodology introduced by Sato, Sugano, Ohta, and Kimura \cite{SatoSuganoOhtaKimura1989,SatoSuganoOhtaKimura1989-2}, let us call it the {\it{"SSOK method"}}, and (ii) the methodology introduced by Pons \cite{Pons1989}, let us call it the {\it{"Pons method"}}; both methodologies are based on Refs.~\cite{Ostrogradsky1850,Woodard2015,Dirac1950,Dirac1958}.
+The former method is already applied in Sect.~\ref{Sec02:03} and the latter method is explained briefly in Sect.~\ref{Sec03:03}.